-Everyone is required to wear a face cover while in ASU buildings.
-Face coverings will also be required in outdoor community spaces where physical distancing is not possible.
+Everyone is required to wear a face cover while in ASU buildings and in all ASU outdoor spaces.
 Employees in office spaces will maintain a physical distance of 6 feet from others.
 Several actions will be taken to ensure this is possible:

 - All conference rooms and enclaves will be labeled with a maximum-occupancy sticker, based upon a calculation that allows for 6 feet between each occupant.

 - Each unit will evaluate its current cubicle configurations to ensure that no two individuals are seated within 6 feet of one another.
 If a distance of 6 feet is not possible, supervisors will consider options such as alternating on-campus days, staggered schedules, and continued remote work to ensure distance is maintained.

 - Physical barriers including sneeze guards and Plexiglas will be kept to a minimum and used only where a visitor-to-employee interaction exceeds five per hour.